-Outcry as Australian police taser 95-year-old woman
+Outcry as Australian police taser 95-year-old care home resident

 - Published

-An elderly woman with dementia is fighting for life after allegedly being tasered twice by police in an early morning incident at a care home.
+An elderly woman with dementia is critically ill after allegedly being tasered twice by police in an incident at a care home.

-Officers were called to Yallambee Lodge in Cooma by staff who believed the 95-year-old was carrying a knife.
+Officers were called to Yallambee Lodge in Cooma after reports that 95-year-old Clare Nowland was carrying a knife.

 The incident has sparked outcry, over what advocates say was a disproportionate response.